microsoft/xlang/design_notes/XDN05 - xlang Binary Interface.md

 [Object.ToString](https://docs.microsoft.com/en-us/dotnet/api/system.object.tostring?view=netframework-4.7.2)
 and Python has the [str function](https://docs.python.org/3/library/functions.html#func-str).

-IXlangUnknown::ToString returns a string representation of a given object.
+IXlangObject::ToString returns a string representation of a given object.
 By default, this method should return the type's name, however it can be implemented in whatever manner makes most sense for the underlying object.